Bayside Performance Park (Proposed)

-The San Diego Symphony proposes to make significant improvements to the park with a cost estimate of $45 million, which includes a permanent outdoor performance stage in Embarcadero Marina Park South where the nonprofit organization has operated its Bayside Summer Nights (formerly Summer Pops) concert series since 2004.
+The San Diego Symphony proposes to make significant improvements to the park which includes a $45 million permanent outdoor performance stage in Embarcadero Marina Park South where the nonprofit organization has operated its Bayside Summer Nights (formerly Summer Pops) concert series since 2004.
 Each year, the Symphony assembles and disassembles a “music-festival”-style stage, bleachers, seating, ticketing booths, concession and food stands, portable bathrooms and other items, along with a chain-link fence, for the summer season.
-The proposal would replace the temporary performance and event venue with permanent facilities on the same site and enhance other amenities in Embarcadero Marina Park South, all at no public cost.
+The proposal would replace the temporary performance and event venue with permanent facilities on the same site and enhance other amenities in Embarcadero Marina Park South.

 The proposed Soundforms stage would be the first of its kind to be built in the United States.
 The shell design is an acoustically engineered shell wrapped in a fabric that will both serve acoustic purposes and complement the design of the nearby Convention Center and surrounding downtown development.
 The shell will be a work of art itself – a new opportunity for public art.
 This stage provides a larger performance space for the orchestra, choruses and guest artists.

 The venue would be a park inside the park and open to the general public during non-event hours.

 All images courtesy of Tucker Sadler Architects

 - Embarcadero Marina Park South, located behind the San Diego Convention Center

 - The proposed outdoor performance and event venue is approximately one-third, or 3.47 acres of the 10.8-acre park